AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Access-Control-API.md

 ***
 ## `Get Asset or AssetType Access Control List `
-Get the default `AccessControlList` for the assets and asset type collections.
+Get the default `AccessControlList` for the assets collection and asset type collection.

 ### Request